Resilient quantum electron microscopy: Resolution-dependent specimen damage

-Our understanding of radiation damage is improving.
-A recent study \cite{Russo} on a purple membrane 2-dimensional crystal describes radiation damage in a way that is particularly amenable to theoretical analysis.
-Let the scattering vector be $\mathbf{q}=\mathbf{k}_{f}-\mathbf{k}_{i}$, where $\mathbf{k}_{i},\,\mathbf{k}_{f}$ are electron wave vectors before and after scattering and $q=\left|\mathbf{q}\right|$.
-The vector $\mathbf{q}$ is practically perpendicular to the optical axis $z$ and we will occasionally treat $\mathbf{q}$ as a $2$-dimensional vector in the $q_{x}q_{y}$-plane.
-The intensity of the electron wave scattered off the crystal at a diffraction plane is found to decay as $I=I_{0}e^{-RFq^{2}/8\pi^{2}}$, where $I$ is the intensity, $I_{0}$ is the initial intensity, $R\approx7\times10^{-4}\mathrm{nm}^{4}$ is a constant, $F$ is electron fluence.
-In words, specimen damage starts from short-range structural features progressively towards long-range features.
-The initial intensity $I_{0}$ is large at small $q$, which quickly diminishes as $q$ increases \cite{Suppl_Mat_I}.
-Although the particular value of $R$ above pertains to purple membrane with $300\,\mathrm{keV}$ imaging electrons, we assume that the value generalizes fairly well to other proteins.
-We call $B=RF$ the $B$-factor here although this represents radiation damage rather than thermal effect.
-Note that the relation $B=RF$ has a natural interpretation that electron irradiation basically causes random walks of atoms, recalling that the standard $B$-factor expresses the square of thermal atomic displacements.
-More precisely, one can show that $\sqrt{B/8\pi^{2}}$ is the standard positional deviation of atoms from the original location, assuming that all atoms random walk in the same manner \cite{Suppl_Mat_II}.
+Specimen damage starts from short-range structural features progressively towards long-range features.
+A recent transmission electron microscopy (TEM) study \cite{Russo} on a purple membrane 2d crystal describes radiation damage in a way that is particularly amenable to theoretical analysis.
+Let the scattering vector be $\mathbf{q}=\mathbf{k}_{f}-\mathbf{k}_{i}$, where $\mathbf{k}_{i},\,\mathbf{k}_{f}$ are electron wave vectors before and after scattering.
+The vector $\mathbf{q}$ is practically perpendicular to the optical axis $z$ and we will occasionally treat $\mathbf{q}$ as a $2$d vector in the $q_{x}q_{y}$-plane.
+The intensity of the electron wave scattered off the crystal at a diffraction plane is found to decay as \cite{Russo}

+where $I$ is the intensity, $I_{0}$ is the initial intensity, $R\approx7\times10^{-4}\mathrm{nm}^{4}$ is a constant, $F$ is electron fluence.
+The initial intensity $I_{0}$ is proportional to $\varSigma_{0}e^{-R_{g}^{2}q^{2}/3}$, as usually found in the Guinier plot, where $R_{g}$ is the radius of gyration of the molecule under study \cite{rosenthal_henderson}.
+However, at higher spatial frequencies, scattered waves from atoms interfere essentially at random, giving constant average intensity with respect to $\mathbf{q}$ that is the sum of intensities from each atom, with random phase.
+Although the particular value of $R$ above pertains to the purple membrane, we assume that the value generalizes fairly well to other proteins.

+The ``$B$-factor'' $B=RF$ has a natural interpretation that electron irradiation basically causes random walks of atoms, recalling that the standard $B$-factor in X-ray crystallography expresses the square of thermal atomic displacements.
+Indeed, we show that $\sqrt{B/8\pi^{2}}$ may be regarded as the expected positional deviation of atoms from the original location.
+Let the position and the electron scattering amplitude (having the dimension of length) of $s$-th atom be $\mathbf{r}_{s}$ and $f_{s}$, respectively.
+Our argument is valid to the extent that $f_{s}$ can be regarded as a constant within the range of scattering angle of interest.
+The scattered electron wavefunction amplitude $\psi\left(\mathbf{q}\right)$ in the far field is proportional to

+In the present case the scattering vector $\mathbf{q}$ lies almost exactly in a plane perpendicular to the optical axis.
+Hence we treat $\mathbf{q}$, as well as $\mathbf{r}_{s}$, as 2-dimensional.
+Introducing a function $\gamma\left(\mathbf{r}\right)$ representing the projected ``density of the scattering amplitude'', we obtain

+Suppose that atoms random walk.
+We model this process by convoluting the projected density of scattering amplitude $\gamma\left(\mathbf{r}\right)$ with